 Other Travel Uses: A makeshift picnic blanket, a backup warmth layer for evenings under the stars or at the beach, or a hygienic floor cover for desperate moments when you need a place to rest during an overnight airport layover.

 Dust from debris can cause short-term breathing problems and long-term health issues.
 While a simple bandana or neckerchief won’t filter out everything, it will provide coverage against larger airborne particles, and that can be just what you need to get to safety.
 Since basic bandanas are small and fold up nicely, you can carry a few to distribute to companions.

-Other Travel Uses: Containing your cold on an airplane or as dust-storm protection.
+Other Travel Uses: Containing your cold on an airplane, when traveling you should opt for a medical-grade mask.
+Bandanas can also be used as dust-storm protection.

 Charging your phone requires both electricity and access to an outlet—two conditions that can be hard to meet after a major disaster.
 Travel with a small battery- or solar-powered charger to prolong the life of your cell phone in an emergency.
 Even if phone and Wi-Fi systems are down, this will allow you to use your phone as a flashlight, for documentation, and to access apps designed to be helpful in emergencies.

 Other Travel Uses: Helping you stay connected (via apps, maps, social media, email, and phone) whenever your phone battery runs low.